kennyhyun/linuxdev/README.md

     - expose samba share, `Projects`
     - generate id_rsa key and show public key
     - add ssh config for linuxdev
+    - generate docker certificates and set bash variables

-It's okay to repeat this bootstrap script.
+It's okay to repeat this bootstrap script if something went wrong.

-### After finished bootstrap
+### After finished bootstraping

-Copy and paste ssh public key to use in Github and so on
+Copy and paste ssh public key to use in Github and where ever it's required.

 Now you can ssh into Linux dev env